commercetools/commercetools-js-sdk-training/README.md

 - Create an order from cart
 - Delete cart

+Exercises are realized by completing the implementation the modules that are scaffolded in the `handson` folder.

 These exercises complement a training program.
 If you are interested in attending a training, please [contact us directly.](https://ok.commercetools.com/contact-us-en)